‘The Legend Of The Blue Sea’ Episode 16 Spoilers: Which Major Character Will Die?

 Speaking of rumors, excitement about the top rated Korean drama can make a fan quite creative to the point of making up supposed overseas visits involving TLOTBS star Lee Min Ho.

-In a recent post, The Legend Of The Blue Sea fan page debunked a rumor that Min Ho is in the Philippines to shoot scenes for the KDrama.
+In a recent post, The Legend Of The Blue Sea fan page debunked a rumor that Min Ho is in the Philippines to shoot scenes for the K-drama.

 The page administrator reiterated that Min Ho is in Korea to shoot scenes for the show and not in the Philippines, explaining that the page had nothing to do with the rumors.
 To show proof, the page admin shared pictures of the actor while filming scenes for The Legend Of The Blue Sea Episode 16 on January 7, 2017.